carissalow/rapids/docs/features/feature-introduction.md

 # Behavioral Features Introduction

+A behavioral feature is a metric computed from raw sensor data quantifying the behavior of a participant.
+For example, the time spent at home computed based on location data.
+These are also known as digital biomarkers.

-Every device sensor has a corresponding config section in `config.yaml`, these sections follow a similar structure and we'll use `PHONE_ACCELEROMETER` as an example to explain this structure.
+RAPIDS' `config.yaml` has a section for each supported device/sensor (e.g., `PHONE_ACCELEROMETER`, `FITBIT_STEPS`, `EMPATICA_HEARTRATE`).
+These sections follow a similar structure, and they can have one or more feature `PROVIDERS`, that compute one or more behavioral features.
+You will modify the parameters of these `PROVIDERS` to obtain features from different mobile sensors.
+We'll use `PHONE_ACCELEROMETER` as an example to explain this further.

 !!! hint
     - We recommend reading this page if you are using RAPIDS for the first time